Consistency of the mean and the principal components of spatially distributed functional data: Preliminaries and assumptions

-where $H:[0,\infty)\to[0,\infty)$ with $H(x)\searrow 0$, as $x\to \infty$. \end{assumption}
+where $H\dvtx[0,\infty)\to[0,\infty)$ with $H(x)\searrow0$, as $x\to \infty$. \end{assumption}

-Assumption \ref{ass:dep_cov} cannot be verified using only conditions on the covariances of the scalar fields $\xi_j$ in (\ref{eq:X}) because these covariances do not specify the 4th order structure of the model.
-This can be done if the random field is Gaussian, as illustrated in Example \ref{ex:gauss}, or if additional structure is imposed.
-If the scalar fields $\xi_i(\cdot)$ are independent, the following Lemma can be used to verify \eqref{eq:dep_cov}.
+Assumption \ref{ass:dep-cov} cannot be verified using only conditions on the covariances of the scalar fields $\xi_j$ in \eqref{e:xi} because these covariances do not specify the 4th order structure of the model.
+This can be done if the random field is Gaussian or if additional structure is imposed.
+We discuss this Assumption~\ref {ass:dep-cov} in more detail in supplemental material (H\"ormann and Kokoszka, \cite{suppl:hormann:kokoszka:2011}, Section~S.2).